Digitalworldspace/diamond/README.md

 A simple, sober white-themed portal for a diamond business, with two panels:

-- **Admin panel** — dashboard, stone inventory, customer requests, and a **Settings** page to edit every piece of company information.
+- **Admin panel** — dashboard, stone inventory, customer requests, a **Users** page to create/edit logins, and a **Settings** page to edit every piece of company information.
 - **Customer panel** — a stone list with larger images, quick per-stone actions (Hold / Confirm), and **bulk actions** (select multiple stones and send one request: Hold, Confirm, Request video, Request memo, Request certificate).

-It's plain HTML/CSS/JS — no build step — so it can be hosted directly on GitHub Pages, and it uses **Supabase** for authentication and the database.
+It's plain HTML/CSS/JS — no build step — so it can be hosted directly on GitHub Pages, and it uses **Supabase** as the database.

+Login is simple on purpose: no Supabase Auth.
+Usernames and passwords live in a plain `users` table that you can edit directly in Supabase's **Table Editor**, or through the **Users** tab inside the admin panel.

+> **Security note:** because there's no auth layer, anyone with your
+> project's public API key can read and write these tables directly (the
+> key is visible in your page's source once deployed).
+That's fine for an
+> internal tool used only by people you trust, but don't reuse these
+> passwords anywhere else, and don't put highly sensitive data in it.

 ---